mxomasuku/blog_portfolio/content/blog/architecture-for-saas-future.md

 There are millions of devs, but only a few actual startup builders.
 Why?
 Because most of us are trained to execute, not to design.

 You can lay bricks — cool.
 But can you imagine the building?
 Can you sketch the whole city?
-That’s the real skill.
+That's the real skill.

 ---